mmmmmmwei/target_tracking_drone/README.md

 $ catkin build

-4) If no error, run the node
+4) If no error, run the node.

 Open 4 terminal

 Terminal 1: